 73:08 to 74:17 – Anders and Jessica are having sex.
 He begins to get rough, and starts to change into his real Alien self.
 He kills Jessica with a bite to the neck.
 Jo enter the room and sees him over the body of Jessica.
 He turns and looks at her.

-Until the 2004 Anchor Bay DVD, all British prints were censored during the cannibal scene.
-The 1977 theatrical release was censored down to 84:36, the same running time as our version.
+Until the 2004 Anchor Bay DVD, all British prints were also cut during the cannibal scene.

 The censored cannibalism scene from PREY (identified as ALIEN PREY) was shown in the TERROR ON TAPE (1983) compilation.
 This was banned by the Censorship Board in March 1985.